GavinHuttley/tib/_sources/cogent3/explore_variation.rst.txt

 ``cogent3`` implements an advanced dotplot algorithm with some very useful features for exploring the relationship between sequences, and the quality of your alignment.
 Note that this method also exists on the ``SequenceCollection`` class.

-.. warning:: The dotplot algorithm is slow!
-Start on a smaller slice of the alignment to begin with.

 Dotplot between random sequences
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^